Rapporteket/docker/rap-dev/README.md

 ### Behind a proxy
 Depending on your environment and usecases being behind a proxy server might cause minor or even major problems.
-One or both of the blow steps might help you get going.
+One or both of the below steps might help you get going.

 To make the docker client aware of your proxy add the following to your json